SquarePenguin101/www.squarepenguin.co.uk/content/wiki/ubuntu.md

     	sudo apt-get update

-3. Install get_iplayer from PPA with dependencies:
+3. Install get_iplayer and its dependencies from the PPA:

     	sudo apt-get install get-iplayer

-    You may install from the PPA over an existing get_iplayer installation from the Ubuntu repositories.
-Dependencies will be updated if necessary.
+    You may install from the PPA over an existing get-iplayer installation from the Ubuntu repositories.
+Dependencies will be updated automatically.

 4. Optionally, install additional dependencies (only required for regional/local radio programmes)